zuriniw/learn-cmis/P1-ui-optimization/README.md

 ## Code structure
-- `main.py` is the file that includes the final formulation of the optimization algorithm.
+- `main.py` is the file that includes the **final formulation** of the optimization algorithm.
 The scene, auto calculation of relevance and weights of each term can be switched or tweaked in a handy way here.
+They are set as default parameters which have been tested and can behave good.
 - `ui.py` contains the code for the user interface.
 The viusal has been adjusted in this file.
-- `app.py` handles the _content_ for the UI elements.
-It reads the contents of the application elements and creates the data by randomizing the content between the given bounds.

 ### Data structure